 For printing the tickets, please use a laser or inkjet printer with a resolution of at least 600 dpi.
 Tickets printed or copied on fax machines or other devices are not accepted as valid.
 Public transport online tickets that are not perfectly legible are not valid and passengers travelling with such tickets are treated as passengers without a valid ticket in accordance with the provisions of Art.
 20 of the Passenger Transport Law.

 Customers must be in possession of a ticket before commencing their journey (scheduled departure of the train).
-Aside from an official ID and/or the Half-Fare or GA travelcard, the print-out of the online ticket must be presented to the local service provider in all cases.
+Aside from an official ID and/or the Half-Fare or GA travelcard, the print-out of the online ticket must be presented to the local service provider.
 Confirmation e-mails do not count as tickets.
 Where no valid ticket can be presented to the ticket inspector, a ticket for the respective leisure service must be purchased on-site.